TENNIS PLAYER

 Robin Haase (Dutch pronunciation: [ˈrɔbɪn ˈɦaːzə]; born 6 April 1987) is a Dutch professional tennis player.
 He reached his career-high ATP singles ranking of world No. 33 in July 2012 and his highest doubles ranking of world No. 29 in May 2023.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Robin Haase is the 738th most popular tennis player (up from 740th in 2019), the 1,145th most popular biography from Netherlands (up from 1,185th in 2019) and the 10th most popular Dutch Tennis Player.
+His biography is available in 26 different languages on Wikipedia (up from 25 in 2024).
+Robin Haase is the 744th most popular tennis player (down from 740th in 2024), the 1,163rd most popular biography from Netherlands (up from 1,185th in 2019) and the 10th most popular Dutch Tennis Player.

 Memorability Metrics